vsouza/awesome-ios/README.md

  * [SwiftOverlays](https://github.com/peterprokop/SwiftOverlays) - SwiftOverlays is a Swift GUI library for displaying various popups and notifications :large_orange_diamond:
  * [SwiftyDrop](https://github.com/morizotter/SwiftyDrop) - SwiftyDrop is a lightweight pure Swift simple and beautiful dropdown message. :large_orange_diamond:
  * [LKAlertController](https://github.com/Lightningkite/LKAlertController) - An easy to use UIAlertController builder for swift. :large_orange_diamond:
+ * [AlertOnboarding](https://github.com/PhilippeBoisney/AlertOnboarding) - A simple and handsome AlertView for onboard your users in your amazing world. :large_orange_diamond:

 ##### Calendar
  * [CVCalendar](https://github.com/Mozharovsky/CVCalendar) - A custom visual calendar for iOS 8+ written in Swift (2.0). :large_orange_diamond: